 Eating disorders are behavioral conditions characterized by severe and persistent disturbance in eating behaviors and associated distressing thoughts and emotions.
 Although we don’t know exactly what causes eating disorders, genetics, trauma, and societal pressures all contribute to their development.
 People experiencing mental health issues, such as depression, anxiety, trauma/PTSD, or addiction, may engage in disordered eating as a way to cope.

-There are many influences on an individual's self image.
-Genetics, personality, cultures and family impact our perception of ourselves and our bodies.
-We are living, however, in a society that places a value on body weight.
-As a result, millions of Americans, both women and men, are taking drastic measures to be thin.
+Body dissatisfaction is a major contributor to the development of eating disorders.
+Genetics, personality, culture, and family impact our perception of ourselves and our bodies.
+We are living in a society that normalizes “diet culture.”
+As a result, millions of Americans are taking drastic measures to achieve an unrealistic body ideal.
 In doing so, they often sacrifice their health, and in some cases, their lives.

 - heart failure

 - depressed immune system